craviee/dub-bot/README.md

 2. npm install;

-3. Put the user, password and room in the beginning of server.js file.
+3. Put the username, password and room in data.txt file.

 ## How to use:

 Start the bot with _node server.js_, then quote the Bot with _chamada_ and wait.
 Example: _@Putinha-Bot chamada_

-If you're gonna use this program, please use your own bot account.

 ![Dubtrack Icon](https://i1.sndcdn.com/avatars-000230998258-uz2zbm-t500x500.jpg)